Gersondelacruzdeveloper/Milestone-Project2/README.md

 <sub>*Colour palette created at* [coolors.co](https://coolors.co/ffbe0b-fb5607-ff006e-8338ec-3a86ff).</sub>

-- #f2f2f2, Concrete color, also known as decorative concrete, allows traditional grey concrete to be stained and dyed different colors.
+- #f1bf58, cream Can color, is usually associated with reverence and humility, in addition to offering warmth and comfort.
+It is a color that encourages new ideas.
-    - Used in menu to stand out from the background.
+    - Used the background of every page.
-    - In footer used as background to make a combination with the menu.
-    - Used in sub-title and Paragraph to make a beautiful contrast.
-    - used in the line that simulate moving data.
+    - Use as the background-color of all buttoms.

 - #2ec4b6, Turquoise color, the captivating sea-green stone of the ancients, represents wisdom, tranquility, protection, good fortune, and hope.
     - Used in all titles.